What is a Tax-Saving FD?

 1. Interest Rates:

 • Fixed Returns: Tax-saving FDs offer a fixed interest rate throughout the investment period.
-The rate is determined by the bank or financial institution at the time of deposit and remains constant until maturity.
+The rate is determined by the bank at the time of deposit and remains constant until maturity.

-• Interest Payment: Interest can be compounded quarterly or annually, depending on the terms offered by the financial institution.
+• Interest Payment: Interest is typically compounded quarterly or annually, depending on the terms offered by the financial institution.

 1. Investment Amount:

-• Minimum and Maximum Limits: There is generally no maximum limit on the amount that can be invested in a tax-saving FD, but the tax benefit is restricted to Rs 1.5 lakh per financial year.
-The minimum investment amount varies by institution.
+• Minimum and Maximum Limits: There is generally no maximum limit on the amount that can be invested in a tax-saving FD, but the tax benefit is restricted to ₹1.5 lakh per financial year.
+The minimum investment amount may vary by bank.

 1. Taxation of Interest: